-The good thing about programming, is there is more than one solution to any given problem.
+One good thing about programming is that there is more than one solution to any given problem.
 This is why it is hard to teach it in school.
-Teachers want their students to follow a specific way of doing things and for any deviation, you lose points.
+Teachers want their students to follow a specific way of doing things.
+When they deviate, they lose points.

 In reality, there is no proper way to do anything.
 Countless of time we use methods that are frowned upon when solving problems.
 At the end of the day, we build applications that solve our problems.
 It doesn't matter if they are bad, who writes good code anyway?

 It was inevitable for me to end up building my own framework and I had a few very good reasons to chose this adventure.

 There is no better challenge then building a complex framework that works as intended.
 Even geniuses don't wake up one day and build a masterpiece before noon.
 To build, you have to study the other stuff out there.

 It is common to download the source code of a project and not know the first thing about how it works.
 But to paraphrase Einstein, the more time you spend with a problem, the more likely you are to find a solution.
 I downloaded Symfony 1.x versions and studied them.
 I studied how a router works.
 I studied how it supported adding other plug-ins.
 I studied how it created its amazing command line tool.
 These were things that you don't find in a tutorial.

 I downloaded Symfony 2.x and did the same.
 I downloaded Doctrine to understand its inner workings.
 I downloaded jQuery too and read the source code like a novel.